xbeat/Machine-Learning/README.md

 Named Entity Recognition (NER) is a natural language processing task that identifies and classifies named entities in text into predefined categories such as person names, organizations, locations, and more.
 It's a crucial component in various NLP applications, including information extraction, question answering, and text summarization.

+## Scatter Plot for PCA Visualization

+Introduction to PCA Visualization

+Principal Component Analysis (PCA) visualization commonly employs scatter plots to represent relationships between the first two principal components.
+These plots reveal clustering patterns, outliers, and the overall structure of high-dimensional data projected onto a 2D space.

 ## Misleading Box Plots Limitations and Alternatives

 Understanding Box Plots